d12frosted/elpa-mirror/gnu/tmr-readme.txt

   TMR provides the following hooks:

   `tmr-timer-created-functions'
         This is triggered by the `tmr' command.
-By default, it will print a message in the echo area showing the newly created timer’s start and end time as well as its optional description (if provided).
+By default, it prints a message in the echo area showing the newly created timer’s start and end time as well as its optional description (if provided).

   `tmr-timer-finished-functions'
         This runs when a timer elapses.
-By default, it will (i) produce a desktop notification which describes the timer’s start/end time and optional description (if available), (ii) play an alarm sound ([Sound and desktop notifications]), and (iii) print a message in the echo area which is basically the same as the desktop notification.
+By default, it (i) produces a desktop notification which describes the timer’s start/end time and optional description (if available), (ii) plays an alarm sound ([Sound and desktop notifications]), and (iii) prints a message in the echo area which is basically the same as the desktop notification.

   `tmr-timer-cancelled-functions'
         This is called by `tmr-cancel'.
-By default, it will print a message in the echo area describing the timer that was cancelled.
+By default, it prints a message in the echo area describing the timer that was cancelled.

 [Sound and desktop notifications] See section 2.3